kurtunderscore/CryptoLoveLetters/README.md

 # CryptoLoveLetters

-Love Letters to the people I despise secretly
+Letters to the people I despise secretly
+With Love, using esoteric languages such as Brainfuck